ocastilloreyes/petgem/doc/source/WhatIs.rst

 In particular, if the geology is structurally complex, one might need to use methods able to cope with such complexity in a natural way by means of, e.g., an unstructured mesh representing its geometry.
-Among the modelling methods for EM based upon 3D unstructured meshes, the Nédélec Finite Elements (FE), a type of Edge Finite Elements, offer a good trade-off between accuracy and number of degrees of freedom, i.e. size of the problem.
+Among the modelling methods for EM based upon 3D unstructured meshes, the High-order Nédélec Finite Elements (FE), a type of Edge Finite Elements, offer a good trade-off between accuracy and number of degrees of freedom, i.e. size of the problem.

 In the multi-core and many-core era, parallelization is a crucial issue.
 Nédélec FE offer good scalability potential.
-Its low DOF number after primary/secondary field decomposition make them potentially fast, which is crucial in the future goal of solving inverse problems which might involve over 100,000 realizations.
-However, the state of the art shows a relative scarcity of robust edge-based codes to simulate these problems.
+Its low DOF number make them potentially fast, which is crucial in the future goal of solving inverse problems which might involve over 100,000 realizations (e.g. within a inversion routine).
+However, the state of the art shows a relative scarcity of robust high-order edge-based codes to simulate these problems.

 On top of that, **Parallel Edge-based Tool for Geophysical Electromagnetic Modelling** (PETGEM) is a `Python <https://www.python.org/>`_ tool